HDI-Project/ATM/README.md

 This will create an instance with the default settings for `ATM`.

-Once you have the instance ready, you can use the method `run` by giving the argument `train_path` to where the `CSV` file that contains your dataset (in this case we will use `pollution_1`) is
+Once you have the instance ready, you can use the function `atm.run` by giving it the argument `train_path` to where the `CSV` file that contains your dataset is located (in this case we will use `pollution_1`):
-located:

 ```python
 path_to_csv = demo_datasets.get('pollution_1.csv')  # this is equal to 'demos/pollution_1.csv'